Video surveillance compared

 And how does the break-in proceed?

-The burglars climb over the fence of the factory premises.
-Vaidio immediately recognizes the human movements, and even balaclavas, ski masks, or weapons are reliably detected.
-The security personnel are immediately alerted – and unlike traditional surveillance, the staff are not dulled by hours of uneventful monitor-staring.
-Instead, they respond alertly and attentively, promptly verify the alarm notification, and notify the police.
-So while the burglars are still eagerly anticipating a big haul as they approach the building, the emergency call is already in progress, and the response teams are on their way.
-Burglars often need only 5 to 15 minutes to carry out their act – exactly the time the police need to arrive at the crime scene after an emergency call.
-Thanks to Vaidio’s quick detection and the immediate response of the security personnel, this time window is optimally utilized to alert the police in time, cut off the escape routes for the perpetrators, and catch them.
+The burglars climb up the fence of the factory premises.
+Vaidio immediately recognizes human movements, and even balaclavas, ski masks or weapons are reliably detected.
+Security personnel are alerted immediately – and unlike with traditional surveillance, employees are not dulled by hours of uneventful staring at monitors.
+Instead, they react with vigilance and concentration, verify the alarm immediately and inform the police.
+So while the burglars are still heading for the building in eager anticipation of a big haul, the emergency call is already being made and the emergency services are on their way.
+Burglars often only need 5 to 15 minutes to carry out their crime – exactly the time it takes the police to arrive at the scene after an emergency call.
+Thanks to the rapid detection by Vaidio and the immediate reaction of the security personnel, this time window is used optimally to alert the police in good time and cut off the perpetrators’ escape routes and apprehend them.

 Regarding the costs

-A major advantage of AI-powered video analysis with Vaidio is the significantly reduced operating costs.
-While traditional surveillance systems allow an operator to monitor only about 30 cameras simultaneously, AI technology enables the monitoring of up to 500 cameras by a single operator.
-This is because the AI only issues alerts when truly suspicious activities are detected.
-Therefore, the operator no longer has to stare at screens for hours to possibly discover something but is specifically notified when a situation needs to be checked.
-This allows the operator to perform other tasks and not be permanently tied to the surveillance monitors
+A major advantage of AI-supported video analysis with Vaidio is the significant reduction in operating costs.
+Whereas with conventional surveillance systems, an operator can only monitor around 30 cameras simultaneously, AI technology allows up to 500 cameras to be monitored by a single operator.
+This is because the AI only issues alarms when truly suspicious activity is detected.
+This means that the operator no longer has to stare at screens for hours on end in order to detect something, but is notified specifically when a situation needs to be checked.
+This means that they can also carry out other tasks and are not permanently tied to the surveillance monitors.

-The savings are enormous: Less staff means lower salary and ancillary wage costs, especially in 24/7 operations where multiple shifts are usually required.
-The costs for infrastructure such as control rooms, monitors, and communication systems are also significantly reduced.
-Companies can therefore save not only on personnel costs but also on technical equipment.
+The savings are enormous: fewer staff means lower salary and non-wage labor costs, especially in 24/7 operation, where several shifts are normally required.
+The costs for infrastructure such as control rooms, monitors and communication systems are also significantly reduced.
+Companies can therefore not only save on personnel costs, but also on technical equipment.

 Further possibilities

-It becomes even more efficient when companies use Synaedge’s security control center.
-Instead of building their own expensive infrastructure, several companies essentially share the modern control center technology.
-This significantly reduces the monthly costs, and yet the companies benefit from state-of-the-art monitoring
+It becomes even more efficient when companies use the Synaedge security control center.
+Instead of setting up their own expensive infrastructure, several companies basically share the modern control center technology.
+This significantly reduces the monthly costs, while the companies still benefit from state-of-the-art monitoring.

-In addition to savings on personnel and infrastructure costs, Vaidio offers the opportunity to improve operational processes through automated analyses.
-Errors are detected early, security gaps are closed, and inventories are efficiently monitored.
-This not only maximizes operational safety but also contributes to higher productivity and quality
+In addition to the savings in personnel and infrastructure costs, Vaidio offers the opportunity to improve operating processes through automated analyses.
+Errors are detected at an early stage, safety gaps are closed and stocks are monitored efficiently.
+This not only maximizes operational safety, but also contributes to higher productivity and quality.

 Conclusion

-In comparison, it becomes clear that both traditional video surveillance and person-based real-time monitoring are inefficient and costly.
-Traditional systems cause high follow-up costs due to numerous false alarms and offer only passive monitoring, which often reacts too late in the event of break-ins.
-Person-based real-time monitoring requires hours of live surveillance, usually without significant incidents, leading to reduced attention and high costs.
+A comparison clearly shows that both traditional video surveillance and person-based real-time surveillance are inefficient and cost-intensive.
+Traditional systems cause high follow-up costs due to numerous false alarms and only offer passive monitoring that often reacts too late in the event of break-ins.
+People-based real-time surveillance requires hours of live monitoring, usually without any incidents worth mentioning, which leads to less attention and high costs.

-The AI-based real-time video surveillance with Vaidio solves these problems: It almost completely reduces false alarms and allows a single operator to effectively monitor up to 500 cameras.
+AI-based real-time video surveillance with Vaidio solves these problems: it almost completely reduces false alarms and enables a single operator to effectively monitor up to 500 cameras.
 This makes better use of resources, as the operator is only notified of real incidents.
-Additionally, unused video data is transformed into valuable insights through intelligent analysis, which further saves costs and optimizes processes
+In addition, unused video data is converted into valuable insights through intelligent analysis, which also saves costs and optimizes processes.

 Sources